pchhina/portfolioSiteDev/content/post/package_building.md

 ---
-title: "Building R package using command line options"
+title: "Building R Package using Command Line"
 date: 2018-02-10T05:04:40-06:00
 draft: false
 tags: ["R"]
 categories: ["Tools"]
 ---

 This post describes the process of building an R package without using RStudio.
-This will come in handy for anyone who is using vim (and of course Nvim-R!) as a code editor for their development work.
+This can come in handy for anyone who is using vim (and of course Nvim-R!) as a code editor for their development work.
 Alright, let's get moving.
 We are going to create a small package offering a new ggplot theme to demonstrate the process.

 ### Step 0: Install the required packages